unclereeemus/ytmp/README.md

 	ctrl-s		search query in background
 	ctrl-z		search query in background with ytmp z ctrl-r		replace input field with entry
+	ctrl-alt-f	-af ('favorite') entry
-	ctrl-alt-f	'favorite' entry (copy entry to a seperate file) ctrl-alt-d	download selection
+	ctrl-alt-d	download selection
 	ctrl-alt-j	jump to currently playing
-	alt-r		reload queue
+	alt-j		jump to mark (does not update with mark change) alt-r		reload queue
 	ctrl-o		open entry in web browser
 	alt-up		move entry to first